-Arrive anytime at Stella Maris Lodge in Moshi, Tanzania.
-With prior arrangement, airport pick up and private transfers toStella Maris Lodge are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
-We will gather in the evening for a pre-climb briefing and an equipment check.
+Try to arrive at your lodge in Moshi before 3 PM the day before your climb.
+With prior arrangement, an airport pick-up to your lodge is available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
+We will gather in the afternoon for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

 We take a ride to Marangu to complete the necessary registration formalities, before transferring by SUV to Rongai.
 The climb begins from Nale Moru (6,400 ft) on a small path that winds through fields of maize and potatoes before entering a pine forest.
 The track then starts to climb consistently, but gently through an attractive forest that shelters a variety of wildlife, including the Colobus monkey.
 These monkeys are black with a long ‘cape’ of white hair and a flowing white tail.
 The forest begins to thin out at the edge of the moorland zone.
-Then, we take in the expansive views over the Kenyan plains as we arrive at our first campsite atRongai One Camp (8,500 ft).
-[3-4 hours walking]
+Then, we take in the expansive views over the Kenyan plains as we arrive at our first campsite at Rongai One Camp (8,500 ft).

 The morning walk is a steady ascent up to the Second Cave(11,300 ft) with superb views of Kibo and the Eastern Icefields on the crater rim.
 After lunch, we leave the main trail and strike out and head southeast across the moorland on a smaller path towards the jagged peaks of Mawenzi.
 Our campsite is in a sheltered valley, decorated with giant senecios near Kikelewa Caves (11,800 ft).
-[6-7 hours walking]

 A short but steep climb is rewarded by superb all-around views and a tangible sense of wilderness.
 We leave vegetation behind shortly before reaching the next camp at Mawenzi Tarn(14,200 ft), spectacularly situated in a cirque directly beneath the towering spires of Mawenzi.
 The afternoon will be free to rest or explore the surrounding area as an aid to acclimatization.
-[3-4 hours walking]

 We cross the lunar desert of the saddle between Mawenzi and Kibo to reach Kibo Hut (15,400 ft) at the bottom of the crater wall.
 The remainder of the day is spent resting in preparation for an early morning final ascent.
-[5-6 hours walking]

 After breakfast, we can arrange for a private transfer or taxi to Kilimanjaro International Airport (JRO).